-BRENDA HOWARD -, American LGBT activist died (b.
+BRENDA HOWARD was an American LGBT activist who died on this date (b.
 1946); a bisexual rights activist and sex-positive feminist, who was an important figure in the modern LGBT rights movement.

 A militant activist who helped plan and participated in LGBT rights actions for over three decades, Howard was a leader of the Gay Liberation Front and for several years chair of the Gay Activists Alliance in the early post-Stonewall era.
 She is known as the “Mother of Pride”, for her work in coordinating the first month anniversary rally and then the “Christopher Street Liberation Day March” to commemorate the first year anniversary of the Stonewall Rebellion.

 Howard also originated the idea for a week-long series of events around Pride Day which became the genesis of the annual LGBT Pride celebrations that are now held around the world every June.
 In 2005 the Queens Chapter of PFLAG announced the creation of the “Brenda Howard Award”.